lunelis/sensor_fusion/README.md

 To use our system you need:
 - 1 computer
 - 1 wifi access point (a smartphone is enough)
-- 4 GRiSP-base (with sd card)
+- 1 or more GRiSP2 (with sd card)
-- 1 Pmod NAV
-- at least 3 Pmod MAXSONAR
+- Pmod sensors
-- 4 batteries (with micro-usb connector)

 You can find all GRiSP related hardware at https://www.grisp.org/shop/.